Hemimachairodus

 Hemimachairodus is an extinct genus of machairodontine (sabre-toothed) cat with only one species, Hemimachairodus zwierzyckii, known from only a few fossils from the Pleistocene of Java.
 Other fossils attributed to Hemimachairodus sp. are known from the Villafranchian (late Pliocene to early Pleistocene) of Tajikistan.

+Recent studies have suggested that it is a junior synonym of Homotherium.

 Discovery and naming

 The species was originally described in 1934 by German palaeontologist Gustav Heinrich Ralph von Koenigswald under the name Epimachairodus zwierzyckii.
 He referred to it again by that name in 1940.
 A 1962 paper by Bjorn Kurtén referred to it as Homotherium zwierzyckii, stating that its homotheriine affinities were unmistakable, although he allowed it might also belong to the homotheriine genus Dinobastis instead.

 In 1974, Koenigswald described more fossils that he assigned to the species, and referred it to a new genus Hemimachairodus.
 No etymology for the genus name was given.
 He assigned Hemimachairodus to the subfamily Machairodontinae.

 In 1988, Soviet paleontologists described fossils from the Villafranchian-aged Kuruksay (Lagernaja) locality in Tajikistan that they assigned to Hemimachairodus sp.
 Further study of Plio-Pleistocene carnivorans touched on its presence in 1989, and Scharapov included a section on Hemimachairodus in his 1996 review of machairodontine fossils from the Tajikistan.